dandrei/sodium-reaction/README.md

     }, {sum});
 };
 ```
+The nice thing about declarative code is that it reads almost exactly as you would describe it in words.
+It's not hard to get used to the FRP-specific functions (like `hold`, `send`, `lift`, etc.).
+1. We define a function that converts an integer to a string, returning `0` if the string isn't a number.
+2. We define two stream sinks (streams you can push values into), `a$` and `b$`.
+Why two?
+There are two text fields in the UI, so there are two streams of data.
+3. Then we define two cells, `a` and `b` which hold the numbers that result when the above streams fire.
+4. We define a third cell, `sum`, by defining it in relation to `a` and `b`.
+5. We generate the headless component using the event callbacks (which send values to streams), and the state definition.

+Notice two things:
+- Cells and streams are generics.
+You define explicitly what data types they contain, and use `map` to create new cells and streams of another type.
+- There are no moving parts.
+The cells and streams are defined "in place".
+Data flows between them, but you're not concerned with how that happens.
+You just set up the pipes and that's it.

 ## Development

 The project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
 All work done in TypeScript was transpiled automatically to JS from the IDE.
 You'll want to look at the TS source, not at the generated JS code.